Mexico is the best place to dive cenotes

-The reason why insurance companies don't cover cavern or cave diving is due to the high risks involved in the sport.
+Insurance companies don’t cover cavern or cave diving due to the high risks involved with the sport.
 Cave diving has been classified as the most dangerous or deadly sport in the world.

-However, it's argued that the majority of those that die when cave diving are not trained cave divers and shouldn't have been there in the first place.
+It’s argued that most of those who die cave diving are not trained cave divers.
+Which means they shouldn’t have been there in the first place.
 It is a much safer sport with the correct training.